-Welcome back to another Illustrator based tutorial, in which we’re going to take a close look behind the process of creating a smartwatch icon using nothing more than a couple of basic geometric shapes that we’re going to adjust here and there.
+Welcome back to another Illustrator-based tutorial, in which we’re going to take a close look at the process of creating a smartwatch icon using nothing more than a couple of basic geometric shapes that we’re going to adjust here and there.
 So, assuming you already have the software up and running, let’s jump straight into it!

 Tutorial Details: Smartwatch Icon